johndrinkwater/scummvm/README.md

 while!) and run `source setenv.sh` while in the SDK root directory.
 Then enter the ScummVM source tree and run `./build_steamlink.sh`.

 To install, place `scummvm.tgz` onto a FAT32 formatted USB disk in `steamlink/apps/scummvm`.
-Place the USB disk into your Steam Link, unplug it and plug it back in.
+Place the USB disk into your Steam Link, unplug the power cable from the Link and then plug it back in.
 This copies the app to the filesystem on the Steam Link so you can trash the disk afterwards if you like.

 You can pass additional `./configure` options while invoking the script, such as `./build_steamlink.sh --disable-all-engines`.